Most systems do not fail because people are not trying. They fail because the people inside them cannot fully see how the system actually works.

 But underneath all of it, there is a persistent gap:

-We don't have visibility into how the system actually functions.
+We often cannot see how the system actually functions.

-At scale, that gap is the difference between incremental progress and outcomes that match the problems we are trying to solve.
+At scale, that gap becomes the difference between incremental progress and outcomes that actually match the problems we are trying to solve.

 What I Do